 Focuses on the relationship between a public relations professional and the media.
 Provides instruction on how to handle an interview, how to get stories covered, and other topics.
-Also addresses the increasing use of social media in public relations.
+Also addresses the increasing use of social media in public relations videos, and original group video production.
+Prerequisite: CAM 243, or consent of instructor.